skkusal/FeatMaker/README.md

 | ../../src/field.c 385 |      O      |    X    |    X    |
 +-----------------------+-------------+---------+---------+
 ```
 You can analyze results in different directories by modifying the 'data\_dict' dictionary in [result_analysis.py](./result_analysis.py).
-This dictionary uses labels of the data as keys and the locations where the data is stored as values.
+This dictionary uses data labels as keys and their corresonding stage locations as values.
 ```python3
 data_dict = {
     # Example : "featmaker" : "/root/featmaker/featmaker_experiments/test/find"